When you think of Queenstown, New Zealand, what comes to mind? Let me guess. Bungee jumping, sky diving, canyon swinging.

 If you don’t know about Fergburger before you get to Queenstown, you definitely will once you arrive.
 I noticed the line out the door from the bus when it first pulled into town.
 Then I heard people at the hostel talking about how Justin Bieber recently ate there.

+Choose a sandwich made with your favorite meat.
 Their sandwiches are an above-average size and come with all the fixings.
-Choose a sandwich made with your favorite meat, they have them all – New Zealand raised beef, lamb, deer, pork, and chicken.
-For the non-meat-eaters, fish, tofu, and falafel options are available as well.
+They have them all – New Zealand-raised beef, lamb, deer, pork, and chicken.
+For the non-meat-eaters, fish, tofu, and falafel options are also available.

-All sandwiches have clever names, like Cockadoodle Oink, which is what I ordered (since I don’t eat red meat), Little Lamby or Mr. Big Stuff.
+All sandwiches have clever names, like Cockadoodle Oink, which I ordered (since I don’t eat red meat), Little Lamby, or Mr. Big Stuff.
 Be prepared to drool over the menu.
 Don’t let the line stretching down the street deter you.
 Unlike all other New Zealand businesses, it’s open 21 hours a day.
-So, get there at non-peak hours and the wait will only be about 20 minutes.
+So, get there at non-peak hours, and the wait will only be about 20 minutes.

 Besides burgers, Ferg’s has a bakery that goes by the name Fergbaker.
-They serve meat pies, the popular New Zealand snack, as well as other pastry treats.
-And it doesn’t end there!
-Head over to Mrs. Ferg for brunch, or Mrs. Ferg Beach Street for a gelato to enjoy lakeside.
-Three meals in one day (and even some snacks) could be from Ferg’s if you really wanted!
+They serve meat pies, the popular New Zealand snack, and other pastry treats.

 Do you know of other things to do in Queenstown that are perfect for less adventurous visitors?
 Let us know in the comments below.

 Use these BMT-approved travel resources to plan your best budget-friendly trip yet!

 Flights – Learn our tried and true strategies for finding the cheapest flights.